yousufalazad/shortening-url-api/README.md

-URL Shortening API - README
+URL Shortening API for Assignment

 Introduction
 This is a simple URL shortening API built using PHP Laravel 11.